neondatabase/neon-postgresql-expert/markdown/guides.md

 ## Summary

-You've learned how to use Alchemy to automate Neon database branching.
+You've learned how to use Alchemy to automate Neon database branching with proper security practices.

 The combination of Alchemy's simple TypeScript approach and Neon's branching makes database infrastructure management almost invisible.
 You focus on building features, and the database branches you need just exist.